 - possess an animal license in compliance with Massachusetts’ law

 - wear a current license and rabies vaccination tag

 It is recommended that a service animal wear some type of recognizable symbol identifying it as a service animal.
 However, there is no requirement for documentation to prove that the animal has had particular training or is a “certified” service animal.

 Registration of a Service Animal on Campus

 When practicable, a student, employee or visitor seeking to use a service animal is requested to notify the appropriate College office listed below prior to bringing the animal on to College property.
 A service animal’s handler will be asked to complete a voluntary Service Animal Registration Form (PDF).
 These documents shall be maintained confidentially by the College.
-If the animal qualifies as a service animal, the handler will voluntarily agree to comply with this policy at all times while the animal is on College property.
-Members of the general public intending to visit the college with a service animal should notify the appropriate office below when practicable.
+If the animal qualifies as a service animal, the handler will always voluntarily agree to comply with this policy while the animal is on College property.
+Members of the public intending to visit the college with a service animal should notify the appropriate office below when practicable.

 - Students: Contact the Center for Accessibility Resources & Services, Behrakis Student Services Center, Rm SC111, via email at email@example.com or by phone at 978-556-3654.

 - Employee: Contact the Human Resources Department, General Services Building, B219, via email at firstname.lastname@example.org or by phone at 978-556-3000.